Welcome to the Design and Technology Department

 Our curriculum builds on primary skills and inspires creativity, problem-solving, and independent learning through practical projects.
 Lessons are challenging yet supportive, encouraging teamwork, safety awareness, and consideration of social, cultural, and environmental factors.
 Students work with a variety of materials and contexts, applying technical knowledge to real-world challenges.

-By the end of Year 9, students can apply technical knowledge to solve contextualised design briefs, communicate ideas clearly, and critically evaluate their own work and that of others, preparing them for future study and careers in a technological society.
+By the end of Year 9, pupils can apply technical knowledge to solve contextualised design briefs, communicate ideas clearly, and critically evaluate their own work and that of others, preparing them for future study and careers in a technological society.

 163 KB